-Computers were devices created for the sole purpose to carry out arithmetic problems and to calculate them in a short span of time.
-They were meant to be the abacus of the future as they were just built to do various problems concerning maths which would tedious for one to execute.
+Computers were devices created for the sole purpose of carrying out arithmetic problems and calculating them in a short period.
+They were meant to be the abacus of the future as they were built to do various maths problems which would be tedious for one to execute.

-The first computer which still can be derived to proper use at least to its blueprint was Charles Babbage’s difference engine.
-The primary purpose of this computer was to calculate various navigational variables which would turn the tide on the in navigating the oceans.
-Sadly, he could never finish his project as the British government pulled his funding as it turned out to be an expensive venture for them.
+The first computer, which could still be used properly, at least to its blueprint, was Charles Babbage’s difference engine.
+The primary purpose of this computer was to calculate various navigational variables which would turn the tide on navigating the oceans.
+Sadly, he could never finish his project as the British government pulled his funding as it was an expensive venture for them.

-Irrespective of such a setback he still was known as the “Father of computing.”
-After the endeavor of one inventor, the computer became started to be trending buzz by 1937 as the first electronic digital computer was invented by Dr. John V. Atanasoff and Clifford Berry.
-The computer was Atanasoff-Berry Computer or ABC in short.
-After which the term computer became a pivotal label in the world-changing war.
+Irrespective of such a setback, he still was known as the “Father of computing.”
+After the endeavor of one inventor, the computer became a trending buzz by 1937 as Dr. John V. Atanasoff and Clifford Berry invented the first electronic digital computer.
+The computer was Atanasoff-Berry Computer or ABC for short.
+After this, the term computer became a pivotal label in the world-changing war.

-Colossus was the computer’s name and it played a game-changing role in the war as it was used to decode German transmissions which were sent through Enigma.
-Soon after the war the computer returned to the general public in a form known as ENIAC or more commonly known as Electronic Numerical Integrator and Computer.
-From 1946 until the current day the computer has gone through various transformations.
-From being a machine used to tabulate and organize data, to being transformed into a coders paradise and then finally to the machine we love to use on a daily basis.
+Colossus was the computer’s name, playing a game-changing role in the war as it decode German transmissions sent through Enigma.
+Soon after the war, the computer returned to the general public in a form known as ENIAC or more commonly known as Electronic Numerical Integrator and Computer.
+The computer has undergone various transformations from 1946 until the current day, from being a machine using to tabulate and organize data that transforms into a coders paradise and finally to the machine we love to use daily.

-Reading the above write up about the history of computers must have made you curious too about the age of you compute.
-Hence today we are going to show you the way to find out the age of your computer.
+Reading the above write-up about the history of computers must have made you curious too about the age of your computer.
+Hence today, we will show you how to find out the age of your computer.

-To find out how old is your computer, the user can execute the following tips:
+To find out how old your computer is, the user can execute the following tips:

-The first step the user can perform to find out how old is his or her computer is, by checking the installation date present on the OS in his or her workstation.
-To seek out the installation date of the OS, the user must primarily be logged in or should be at the home screen of the operating system he or she has.
-Once in the home screen, pressing “Windows” button plus “R” will open the run dialog box.
-Within the run dialog box typing in “cmd” and pressing enter will allow the OS to deploy command prompt.
+The first step the user can perform is to find out how old his or her computer is by checking the installation date present on the OS in his or her workstation.
+To seek out the installation date of the OS, the user must primarily log in or should be at the home screen of the operating system he or she has.
+Once on the home screen, pressing the “Windows” button plus “R” will open the run dialog box.
+Within the run dialog box, typing “cmd” and pressing enter will allow the OS to deploy the command prompt.

-After command prompt has been launched entering in “Systeminfo” and pressing “enter” will make a list of system information appear.
-Within the system information that has appeared on the screen, one can find out the exact time the operating system was installed., this, in turn, can allow the user to know approximately how old the workstation is.
+After the command prompt has been launched, entering “Systeminfo” and pressing “enter” will make a list of system information appear.
+Within the system information on the screen, one can find out the exact time of the installation of the operating system; this, in turn, can allow the user to know approximately how old the workstation is.

-One of the tips the user can utilize to seek out how old is his or her computer is, by checking the hardware.
-A hardware check can be done through two ways, one by finding the sticker which may or may not be struck by the manufacturer to the case.
-In most cases, a sticker should be stuck to the case, but sometimes it could be worn out or even missing.
+One of the tips the user can utilize to seek out how old his or her computer is by checking the hardware.
+A hardware check can be done in two ways: finding the sticker which may or may not be struck by the manufacturer to the case.
+In most cases, a sticker should be stuck to the case, but sometimes it could be worn out or missing.
 Hence the word “may or may not” is very vital.

-The other way the user can execute a hardware check is by finding the serial number and contacting the manufacturer.
-This will give the user the exact information he or she is looking for as the user will be contacting the precise origin of his or her workstation.
+The user can also execute a hardware check by finding the serial number and contacting the manufacturer.
+This will give the user the exact information he or she is looking for, as the user will contact the precise origin of his or her workstation.

-The second last option on our list of tips to find out how old is your computer is, to by checking the BIOS.
-BIOS is the short form of Basic Input Output System (BIOS).
-It’s a firmware which we use to initialize the basic hardware of the computer.
+The second last option on our list of tips to find out how old your computer is to check the BIOS.
+BIOS is the short form of the Basic Input Output System (BIOS).
+It’s a firmware that we use to initialize the basic hardware of the computer.
 In other words, it is the barebone OS when the user-friendly OS (Windows or Mac OS).

-The BIOS helps in monitoring hardware performance and the states of other vital components of the computer.
+The BIOS helps monitor hardware performance and the states of other vital components of the computer.
 The BIOS comes pre-installed on the motherboard of the computer.
-To access one’s BIOS on anyone’s system the user must primarily log in into the OS he or she is utilizing.
-Once within the home screen, one can get to see the BIOS date by searching up “system information” through the “start menu.”
+To access one’s BIOS on anyone’s system, the user must primarily log in to the OS he or she is utilizing.
+Once within the home screen, one can see the BIOS date by searching “system information” through the “start menu.”